 Based on your assessments, you can decide whether the source is useful and right for what you are working on.
-On the previous page, we considered the type of source that was best for which purpose; here we are going to consider the contents of the source.
+On the previous page, we considered the type of source that was best for which purpose; here we consider the contents of the source.
 There are several steps that can help you evaluate the source.

 When evaluating a source, taking a closer look at the author is a good starting point.
 Is the author presented properly?
 Is there one author, or several?
 Is the author a person, or perhaps an organization?
 Can you find more information about their background and field of expertise?
 All sources should be assessed based on the professional background of the author.
 Researching the author in Oria or Google can provide valuable information.
-When you have a recent source, you can investigate furhter:
+When you have a recent source, you can investigate further:

 - Has the author written other articles on the same topic?
 Research the author in Oria, Google or other databases.

 - Look up articles and books that are referenced in the text, and look through the reference list at the end of the article.
 Are these relevant to you?

 - A citation search is useful for finding out who has referenced the paper in recent research.
 Citation searches can be done in, for example, the Web of Science database.